wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 </html>
 ```

 #### 2.4.19.
-White-listed URLâ€™s
+White-listed URL¡¯s {#}

-Depending on how the application URLâ€™s are laid out, you might want protect the root / url but have exceptions on a list of paths, for example `/health`.
+Depending on how the application URL¡¯s are laid out, you might want protect the root / url but have exceptions on a list of paths, for example `/health`.
 While this is best solved by adjusting the paths, you can add exceptions to the protected resources, like this:

 ```
   resources: